216.201.2000 ext 1327

-“216Teens“ is the Cuyahoga County Board of Health’s awareness campaign to prevent teen pregnancy and the spread of STDs among youth throughout our county.
-The campaign is designed to educate and motivate teenagers (14 to 19 year olds) about safer sexual behaviors and to increase their use of trusted local health services and resources.
-Funding for this project and campaign was made possible by the U.S. Department of Health and Human Services’ Office of Adolescent Health.
+216Teens is the name of our campaign to prevent teen pregnancy and the spread of STDs among youth throughout our county.
+216Teens is designed to educate and motivate teenagers to delay sex, learn about safer sexual behaviors and to increase their use of trusted local health services and resources.

 Our vision is for Cuyahoga County teenagers to understand their physical and emotional development and empower them to delay sexual initiation.
 We also want to inform them about the risks, motivate them to prevent unplanned pregnancies and sexually transmitted diseases, and encourage them to seek reproductive health services.